 Plum Cake

 Plum cake is a rich, dense cake known for its festive appeal and delightful blend of spices, dried fruits, and sometimes nuts.
 Traditionally enjoyed during Christmas, it holds a special place in the world of cakes due to its deep flavors, often soaked in rum or brandy, and its connection to holiday celebrations.
-Despite its name, most modern plum cakes don’t actually contain plums but instead feature a mixture of dried fruits like raisins, currants, and prunes, offering a medley of textures and tastes.

 • Dried Fruits: Raisins, sultanas, currants, prunes, dried figs, apricots, and sometimes even dates.
 These fruits are often soaked in alcohol (rum, brandy, or whiskey) for a few weeks or months to enhance their flavor.